retorquere/zotero-better-bibtex/site/content/citing/cayw.md

 title: Cite as you Write
 aliases:
   - /Cite-as-you-Write
+tags:
+  - citation keys
+  - overleaf
+  - cite as you write
 ---

 Good news for TeXnicians and those down with Mark (aka Markdown, RST, whatnot): this is the time to go pester the author of your favorite editor for Zotero integration!